Best Email to Notion Tools in 2026 (Complete Comparison)

 2. TaskRobin

-TaskRobin specializes in email forwarding to Notion.
-It's a straightforward tool that does one thing — you forward emails to a TaskRobin address, and they appear in your Notion database.
+TaskRobin is a forwarding-only email-to-Notion tool — forward emails to a TaskRobin address and they appear in your Notion database, with no add-on or extra complexity.

-Best for: Users who want simple, forwarding-only email-to-Notion.
+Best for: Users who want simple, forwarding-only email-to-Notion without needing a Gmail add-on.

 Strengths: